mlz-ictrl/nicos/doc/source/devices.rst

 --------------

-The base classes for all devices are contained in the module :mod:`nicos.device`.
+The base classes for all devices are contained in the module :mod:`nicos.core.device` and re-exported in :mod:`nicos.core`.
 There is a hierarchy of classes that correspond to varying levels of interaction that is possible with the device:

 ``Device``
 ==========